 Identify the source of funds of all deposits and personal checking and saving accounts.

-Organize all receipts by expense category and keep them in a safe place.
+Organize all receipts by expense category and keep

 TRACKING PARENT FEES

 Keep careful records showing how much each parent paid you for your services and how many hours you provided care for each child.